olvaffe/olv-notes/graphics/apis/opencl.md

       - `get_num_groups` returns `global_work_size / global_local_size`
       - `get_group_id` returns an id between `[0, get_num_groups - 1]`
       - `get_global_offset` returns `global_work_offset`
+    - math functions
+      - `fma` returns `a * b + c` with one rounding
+        - it is by definition more precise than `a * b + c` which rounds twice
+        - with native hw support, it is one operation and can be twice as fast
+          - for fp16 at least
+          - for fp32, it can be extremely slow because it might need simulation
+      - `mad` returns `a * b + c` with a twist
+        - on full profile, it is the same as either `fma` or `a * b + c`
+        - on embedded profile, it can be any value
+        - with native hw support, it is one operation and can be twice as fast
+      - `#pragma OPENCL FP_CONTRACT on-off-switch`
+        - c11 states that, `#pragma STDC FP_CONTRACT ON` allows contracting of float-point expressions; that is, optimizations that omit rounding errors
+        - essentially, this means `a * b + c` can be replaced by `fma(a, b, c)`
+          - note that `-cl-mad-enable` allows `a * b + c ` to be replaced by `mad(a, b, c)`
 - Chapter 7.
 OpenCL Numerical Compliance
   - 7.1.
 Rounding Modes
   - 7.2.
 INF, NaN and Denormalized Numbers